fire-3dc-validation/.github/profile/README.md

-Experiments on 3d commerence validation and schemas by @fire
+Experiments on 3d commerce validation and schemas by @fire

 1. Investigate CUE to allow validation of composition of glTF 2.0 standards.